GuMiner/Surface-Netgen-Fork/README.md

 Short
 -----

 A triangle-only surface mesh-only fork of Netgen which is optimized for use in real-time 3D graphics applications.
+With a small CSG mesh, defining the CSG, meshing, and drawing can perform at > 60 fps.

 Rationale for the Fork
 ----------------------